Setup SeaMonkey Email Client With Google App Password post will show you how to fix and repair your e-mail client when

 Step 1-a ) Enter your password and click on OK button.
 Make sure you also select Use Password Manager to remember this password.

-Step 2 ) However after you enter your password numerous times you still receive the following error message, as illustrated in the following image.
-This is most probably because you have enabled 2-step-verification in your Google Gmail account settings.
+Step 2 ) However after you enter your password numerous times you still will receive the following error message, as illustrated in the following image.
+This is probably because you have enabled 2-step-verification in your Google Gmail account settings.
 Enabling 2-step-rerification in Google is very good for security reasons.
-If you have not enabled this security feature in your account yet, I recommend that you do.
+If you have not enabled this security feature in your account yet, I recommend that you do so.
 This type of security is very hard to break.

-Once you are there you will learn more how to recover from this error message.
+Once you are there you will learn more about how to recover from this error message.
 When you visit the above URL click on the following header How to generate an App password.
 This will show you what to do and where you need to login to generate a 16 character code in yellow.